kirstenbussiere/jekyll-now/_posts/2018-03-09-Social-Network-Analysis.md

 ---
 published: false
 ---
-## Netlytic Workshop at the University of Ottawa
+## Netlytic Workshop at the University of Ottawa with Elizabeth Dubois

+**Workshoop Details:**
+This workshop introduced participants to the free online tool Netlytic.
+We reviewed how to set up data collection from various social media sites and collect a small Twitter dataset.
+Next we reviewed the fundamentals of online social network analysis using Netlytic.

 ### Basics of Social Network Analysis - Online and Offline